A spool for every quotient: One-loop partition functions in AdS$_3$ gravity: The Wilson spool for smooth hyperbolic quotients

 Expanding the denominator as a geometric series $|1-q_{\gamma_0}^{n}|^2=\sum_{\ell,\bar\ell=0}^{\infty}q_{\gamma_0}^{n\ell}\bar{q}_{\gamma_0}^{n\bar{\ell}}$, we can perform the sum over $n$ and we are left with the final result:

-For the values $\mss=0,1$, this reproduces the known one-loop determinants of spinning massive matter\footnote{While strictly speaking, from a physical perspective $\mathbb W_\Gamma$ should only apply to massive fields, we also note that \eqref{eq:OSspool is GMY} gives the one-loop determinant for a massless, STT spin-2 particle when setting $\Delta=\mss=2$.} on $\mathbb{H}^3/\Gamma$ computed by Giombi, Maloney, and Yin (GMY) \cite{Giombi:2008vd}.
+For the values $\mss=0,1$, this reproduces the known one-loop determinants of spinning massive matter\footnote{While strictly speaking, from a physical perspective $\mathbb W_\Gamma$ should only apply to massive fields, we also note that \eqref{eq:OSspool is GMY} gives the one-loop determinant for a massless, STT spin-2 particle when setting $\Delta=\mss=2$.
+The graviton one-loop determinant is obtained from this by the additional multiplication by the massive spin-1 ghost determinant and the scalar determinant of the trace mode.} on $\mathbb{H}^3/\Gamma$ computed by Giombi, Maloney, and Yin (GMY) \cite{Giombi:2008vd}.
 To our knowledge, up to now the corresponding one-loop determinants for massive $\mss\geq 2$ fields on $\mathbb H^3/\Gamma$ have not been constructed; the on-shell spool \eqref{eq:OSspool is GMY} fills this gap.